captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I thought you quit.
 ---
 ## ROBYN:
-It's not tobacco.
+It’s not tobacco.
 ---
 ## SHARON:
 Then what is it?
 ---
 OH.
 ---
-You...?
+You…?
 ---
-Are those...?
+Are those…?
 ---
 Are those drugs?
 ---